Circular Dutch economy by 2050

 International cooperation for a circular future

 To create a circular economy in the Netherlands, changes are needed in Europe and worldwide.
-This is because raw material supply chains and waste flows are global.
-And not all waste products or materials end up in the Netherlands or even Europe.
+This is because the circular economy needs a systemic change of our economy, and the economy is interconnected worldwide.
+After all, raw material supply chains, production processes and waste flows are global.
+And not all waste products or materials end up in the Netherlands, or even Europe.
 Also, many businesses operate internationally.
-That’s why the government works with other governments in bilateral, regional and in the United Nations, both inside and outside the European Union.
+That’s why the government works with other countries as much as possible, in the European Union and also within the framework of the United Nations.